juliangav/www.julian.is/site/content/articles/2018-08-28-server-side-split-testing.md

 ---
-title: "Getting Started With Server-Side Split Testing"
+title: "Server-Side Split Testing for Static Websites"
-description:  When to use it, when to avoid it, and setting up your testing stack.
+description:  When to use, when to avoid, and setting up your A/B testing stack.
 tags: [ABtest, JAMstack, WebPerf, StaticWebsites, CRO]
 lastmod: 2018-10-28
 date: "2018-10-28"